What is CanadaHelps?

 We protect your other information, too.
 We’ll never share your personal information with any charity unless you ask us to, and even then only if that charity has signed our privacy agreement.

 How do I know that CanadaHelps is reputable?

 It’s important to trust any charity you support.
 So we make as much information about our organization available to our public as we can.

 We’re registered as a public foundation with the Canada Revenue Agency (our Business Number is 896568417RR0001).
 That means we comply with the Agency’s rules for maintaining our charitable registration.
 It also means that our financial statements are readily available for anyone to inspect.
-You can also view copies of our annual reports from our site, as well as from Charity Focus.
+You can also view copies of our annual reports from our site.

-We’re proud to comply with Imagine Canada’s Ethical Code trustmark for charities that have committed to ethical fundraising and accounting standards.
+We’re proud to comply with Imagine Canada’s Standards Program for charities that have committed to excellence in five areas of operations.
 We join the other Canadian charities who have participated in this program that work to ensure that the non-profit sector upholds its promise of responsibility and accountability.